Calliope Projects

-The Calliope Projects, also known as B. W. Cooper Public Housing Development, was a neighborhood of the city of New Orleans and one of the housing projects of New Orleans.
+The B. W. Cooper Public Housing Development, also known as The Calliope Projects, was a neighborhood of the city of New Orleans and one of the housing projects of New Orleans.
 This project of New Orleans gained notoriety for its extremely high violent crime rate.
 It was demolished in 2014 and replaced with newer, mixed-income apartment buildings.

 History

 Officially called the B. W. Cooper apartments, the Calliope Projects was one of the Housing Projects of New Orleans located in Central City, New Orleans.
 There were 1,546 units on 56 acre of land (or 24 city blocks.)
 The project was built between 1939 and 1941.
 The original boundaries were South Dorgenois, Erato, Calliope (now Earhart Boulevard) and South Prieur Streets.
 In 1941, rents ran from $8.25 a month for a one bedroom apartment to $22.00 a month for a three bedroom.
 Until the projects were built, the buildings in the neighborhood were one- or two-story wooden shot-gun structures for the most part.
 The projects were sturdily made of brick with iron grill trimmings and manicured lawns.
 The floor plans of the project apartments allowed for more privacy for bedrooms than the traditional neighborhood residences.

 During the Calliope's early days, it was considered a means for working-class families to live comfortably, while saving up the funds to purchase their own homes.
 St. Monica's Catholic Church and School were considered anchors of the neighborhood, along with the local public schools like Booker T. Washington High School.
 Along with a steady stream of outstanding musicians, the neighborhood produced educators, including a Superintendent of Orleans Parish Schools, and politicians, who served city and state government.
 There were 690 apartments in the original development.
 In 1949, a gymnasium was added at Broad and Calliope Streets.
 In 1954, a twelve block expansion added 860 new units.
 The expansion pushed the western boundary of the Calliope back two blocks from Erato Street to Melpomene Avenue (now Martin Luther King, Jr. Boulevard).
 In May 1981, the Calliope was renamed the B.W.
 Cooper Apartments.
 Mr. Cooper worked for the Housing Authority of New Orleans for 33 years and served on several civic and social organizations until his death in 1974.